Chizobaeze/Terraform_Vpc_assignment/README.md

 Plan the deployment: terraform plan
 Apply the changes: terraform apply

-# Enhancements
+## Enhancements
 Add NAT Gateways to allow private subnet resources to access the internet but because it is an expensive features, we can go without it

-Add Elastic ip as well to to ensure stable public IP addresses for resources like NAT Gateways
+Add Elastic ip as well to to ensure stable static public IP addresses for resources like NAT Gateways